h5bp/Front-end-Developer-Interview-Questions/src/questions/javascript-questions.md

   * What are the pros and cons of immutability?
   * How can you achieve immutability in your own code?
 * Explain the difference between synchronous and asynchronous functions.
+* Why is fetch API?
+* What is Async Await?
+What is the use of it?
+* Difference between map(), reduce() and filter() ?
+Does it perform on the same array or it creates a new one?
 * What is event loop?
   * What is the difference between call stack and task queue?
 * What are the differences between variables created using `let`, `var` or `const`?